sowcow/blog/content/posts/jesus-of-nazareth.md

 Judah unlike Zerah got unbalanced.
 He was influenced by Jesus but remained undecided.
 He lost clear thought and action.

-Pontius Pilate interestingly saw danger of Jesus (with the help of Zerah).
+Pontius Pilate was guided what to do at every step.
+The only able thing he did was avoidance of taking the decision by himself...
+I guess very valuable skill for such kind of officials.
+But anyway interestingly the director showed through him that there is possibly danger of Jesus to Rome too.
-I found this remarkable in the way that actually there is an outlook that Christianity caused or at least contributed to the fall of Roman Empire.
+I found this remarkable because actually there is a view that Christianity caused or at least contributed to the fall of Roman Empire.

 ---